samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 This is an abstract definition that will make more sense with examples, but first we need to get a one more definition out of the way.

 A *universe* is a tuple of a probability amplitude and a state, where the state is a mapping from a qudit to an arbitrary classical value.
-This is another way of saying that universes are basis states.
+This is another way of saying that universes are basis states, and in any particular universe the state of all qudits is purely classical.
 In traditional quantum computing, we can describe the state of a two-qubit system as *|psi> = a|00> + b|01> + c|10> + d|11>*.
 Here, we say that we have four universes: